aditya-dan/chinese_transliteration/README.md

 The objective of this project is to train an RNN-based encoder-decoder model and an SGNS-based encoder-only model to perform a transliteration from Pinyin to Hanzi.
 The main research question is: can the same accuracy be achieved using an SGNS-based model for a lower computational cost?
 As of now, we plan to use Gensim for SGNS (that trains on a Hanzi corpus), and Torch for the RNN.
 We will also fine tune a BERT model trained on a Pinyin corpus to give us embeddings for Pinyin words, and map the embeddings it produces with those from the SGNS.

+=====IMPORTANT=====

+The results we have as of now are mappings between Hanzi SGNS embeddings and BERT Pinyin embeddings.
+We have trained SGNS on a Hanzi corpus and BERT on the equivalent Pinyin corpus.
+The script [mapping_hanzi_and_pinyin_embeddings.py](mlm%2Fmapping_hanzi_and_pinyin_embeddings.py) loads these two models and tests cosine similarities between embeddings.
+It also checks if the true Hanzi embeddings are within the top 5 nearest neighbours of the predicted embedding, and if there are other Hanzi for a given Pinyin that have closer embeddings than the true Hanzi.

 ## File Structure

 ```